Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-flavor -matrices in the sQGP

 \subsection{$T$-matrix formalism}

 The thermodynamic $\Tm$ is a quantum many-body approach that can incorporate a variety of nonperturbative effects that are believed to be essential for describing the sQGP.
-In particular, it can accommodate large interaction strengths encoded in the input potential by resumming the pertinent ladder series, incorporate off-shell effects through nontrivial parton spectral functions that emerge from large collisional widths encoded in in-medium selfenergies, and solve the pertinent one- and two-body correlation functions self-consistently.
+In particular, it can accommodate large interaction strengths encoded in the input potential by resumming the pertinent ladder series, incorporate off-shell effects through nontrivial parton spectral functions that emerge from large collisional widths encoded in in-medium selfenergies, and solve the pertinent one- and two-body correlation functions selfconsistently.
 This enables a microscopic description of transport properties in a strongly coupled regime, while the emergence of bound states as temperature decreases can be viewed as a realization of a hadronization mechanism.
-The starting point is the 4D Bethe-Salpeter equation that is reduced to a 3D $\Tm$ equation, taking advantage of the suppression in the energy transfer, $q_0$, in the scattering of heavy particles in a heat bath, $q_0 \sim q^2/2m_Q \ll q \sim T$, where $q$, $m_Q$ and $T$ denote the magnitude of three-momentum transfer, HQ mass, and temperature, respectively.
-Upon using a partial-wave expansion, a one-dimensional intergral equation can be obtained:
+The starting point is the 4-dimensional (4D) Bethe-Salpeter equation which can be reduced to a 3D $\Tm$ equation by taking advantage of the suppression in the energy transfer, $q_0$, in the scattering of heavy particles in a heat bath, $q_0 \sim q^2/2m_Q \ll q \sim T$ ($q$, $m_Q$ and $T$ denote the magnitude of three-momentum transfer, HQ mass, and temperature, respectively).
+Upon using a partial-wave expansion one arrives at a one-dimensional integral equation,

-where $p$ and $p'$ represent the magnitudes of incoming and outgoing momenta in the center-of-mass ($\cm$) frame, respectively, $a$ and $L$ the color and angular momentum channels, and $E$ the total two-body energy.
-The interagtion variable $k$ denotes the magnitude of the relative three-momentum in the intermediate quark-antiquark propagator,
+where $p$ and $p'$ represent the magnitudes of incoming and outgoing momenta in the center-of-mass ($\cm$) frame, respectively, $a$ and $L$ the color and angular-momentum channels, and $E$ the total two-body energy.
+The integration variable, $k$, denotes the magnitude of the relative three-momentum in the intermediate quark-antiquark propagator,

 which can be obtained as a convolution of two one-particle spectral functions,

 with the one-particle propagator